derkarnold/pylifx/README.txt

   * Auto-discovery of bulbs (yes, should have been there already).
   * Support for more than one bulb per bridge (waiting on another bulb to arrive).

+How to install:

+  * Get Python (tested with 2.7, others may work).
+I use the Python(x, y) distribution.
+  * Ensure you have the Python setuptools.
+  * Run "easy_install pylifx" from a command prompt or terminal.
+  * You're done.

 Two common issues with installing: